M1shmish/DestectionWise/Credential Access/LsarSetSecret Password Change/README.md

 * What made the initiator to use the dangerous function?
 * What data was changed by the function?

+You should act quickly to understand what privileges does the attacker has and on which user and also analyze the data changed in the registery and try understanding to which users the attacker might have gained access with this exploit.

 ## Contributing